I’ll warn you from the outset: this installment is mainly text with very few good photos. If you want good Disneyland photos, wait for installment 5.

 That disturbing photo of Guy is probably a good place to take an intermission.
-The next installment will feature another celebrity encounter, a Henry Work encounter, and the conclusion of “One More Disney Day.”
+The next installment will feature another celebrity encounter, and the conclusion of “One More Disney Day.”
 GET EXCITED!

 PLUG: since the whole purpose of taking the trip was to create the Disneyland: Sunrise to Sunrise eBook, the majority of the “best” photos I took on “One More Disney Day” are not presented here.
 If you like Disney photos, I strongly encourage you to check out the eBook, Disneyland: Sunrise to Sunrise, by clicking here.
 If eBooks don’t interest you, fret not, as there are still a lot of good photos here, but they’re generally the ones that didn’t make the cut.

 Did you enjoy this Disneyland trip report installment?
 If so, please share the post on Facebook with a “Like” or “Share” through the buttons at the top of the post or on Twitter by clicking the “Tweet” button!
 You can also use the “Pin It” button to share your favorite photos from the trip report on Pinterest.
 As always, please leave your thoughts about this post in the comments!